shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

 In the previous lab, the ingested Activity data was taken through calculation designs using calculation models and the output was reviewed in terms of CO<sub>2</sub>E unit.
 In this lab, we will perform a set of activities to generate emissions reports, activity reports, and review Power BI dashboards.

-Finally, this lab will help us gain insights into the emission activity trends and identify the opportunities to set scorecards and carbon reduction goals that are detailed in the next lab.

 ##  Lab Scenarios

 In this lab, Sustainability specialist for Contoso Corp reviews the data in the Insights section of Microsoft Sustainability Manager, noticing that Wide World Importers was a large contributor to Scope 2 emissions in 2022.
 Sustainability lead for Contoso Corp that the Activity and Emission Reports are available for review.
 We will explore the reporting section and creates a new Activity report and a new Emissions report.
 Reviews the generated report and includes the report in the sustainability reporting procedures for Contoso Corp.

 ## Lab objectives

   - Task 1 : Executive dashboard
-  - Task 2: Explore Emission Insights
+  - Task 2 : Explore Emission Insights
   - Task 3 : Waste Insights
-  - Task 4:  Generate Quantitative preparation report
+  - Task 4 : Generate Quantitative preparation report
-  - Task 5: Sustainability scorecards and goals
+  - Task 5 : Sustainability scorecards and goals

 ## Exercise 1: Sustainability Dashboards